zorrodg/devcontainer-nextjs-starter/README.md

 [x] Use package.json scripts to launch both Next.js and Azure Functions [x] Implemented React Query and successfully proxied/fetched from the Azure Function [ ] Implement Pulumi for automated IaC
+[ ] Try out a deployment in an Azure Test Account
 [x] Implement Typescript in both Functions and Next.js app [x] Configure Eslint and Prettier